MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 1. Open the [CSS Examples](https://microsoftedge.github.io/Demos/devtools-css-get-started/) demo page in a new window or tab.

-1. Hover on the `Hover Over Me!` text.
+1. Hover over the `Hover Over Me!` text.
 The background color changes.

 1. Right-click the `Hover Over Me!` text, and then select **Inspect**.